 Demon Possession; │ Can Believers Be Demon Possess │ Christ Assembly

 The New Testament contains many passages about demons being cast out of people.
 No verse in the New Testament indicates a believer indwelt by the Holy Spirit ever had or needed an exorcism.
-Every believer may benefit from teaching, reproof, correction, and training in righteousness (2 Timothy 3:16, Page 1864).
+Every believer may benefit from teaching, reproof, correction, and training in righteousness (2 Timothy 3:16).
 Indeed, every believer will need strength and encouragement from other believers to be strong in the Lord.
 But because not a single instance appears where a believer indwelt by the Holy Spirit ever received an exorcism, we may understand that believers are not possessed by demons or subjected to control by demons, except that believer may be devoured by the devil when the believer is unwilling (1) to submit to God; and (2) resist the devil; and (3) stand firm in the might of the Lord; and (4) and put on the armor of God.
-Believers must never live in fear of the devil, or demons; beleivers only fear God Himself (Matthew 10:28, Page 1517).
-We live in Christ and He appeared to destroy the works of the devil (1 John 3:8, Page 1906).
-Jesus Christ forever disarmed the rulers and authorities, and He made a public display of them, having triumphed over them (Colossians 2:15, Page 1843).
-Jesus bound the strong man (the devil) and Jesus plunders the strong man’s house at will (Matthew 12:19, Page 1521).
+Believers must never live in fear of the devil, or demons; believers only fear God Himself (Matthew 10:28).
+We live in Christ and He appeared to destroy the works of the devil (1 John 3:8).
+Jesus Christ forever disarmed the rulers and authorities, and He made a public display of them, having triumphed over them (Colossians 2:15).
+Jesus bound the strong man (the devil) and Jesus plunders the strong man’s house at will (Matthew 12:29).
 We live as more than conquerors, in the power of Jesus Christ, without fear of demons or the devil or anyone except God Himself.

 Demon Possession │ Believers